Growing up with a sibling living with disability

 For parents of twins or kids growing up at roughly the same age, there will come a point in time where you have to explain differences in how family members look, the devices they use, the care they need and how they can work together to forge an incredible bond.

 Being able to recognise that we’re all a bit different is something that kids pay close attention to.
-Whilst observation skills are great for people entering into the world for the first time, learning how to understand and deal with these differences is the next step towards supporting the person you care for who lives with a disability.
+While observation skills are great for people entering into the world for the first time, learning how to understand and deal with these differences is the next step towards supporting the person you care for who lives with disability.

-One of the earliest things that siblings will notice about a brother or sister with a disability is the divided attention and focus on accommodating the other’s needs more.
+One of the earliest things that siblings will notice about a brother or sister with disability is the divided attention and focus on accommodating the other’s needs more.
 Feeling that you’re not loved as much as someone else is never a positive one and during early childhood, it may lead to resentment and feelings of negativity towards their guardians, parents or the other sibling.

 This makes group and inclusive activities at an early stage a great way to be present in the lives of all family members, supervise interactions during playtime and let children see the difficulties firsthand.
 Knowing that someone else may take longer to complete a task or understand things that they quickly learn can serve as a demonstration.
 Make sure that tasks aren’t competitions, but learning experiences, through noticing accomplishments and using them to help their siblings do the same.

 Similarly, as early childhood tasks start to evolve into primary school duties, informing the child what household chores they can involve themselves with helps them to learn to take control of a situation when needed.
-The Disability Support Guide on talking to kids about disability offers a wide array of media that paints disability in a positive light, like characters in Finding Nemo or Malcolm in the Middle, who struggle in certain situations, but thrive in a supportive environment.
+The Disability Support Guide on talking to kids about disability offers a wide array of media that paints disability in a positive light, like characters in Finding Nemo or Malcolm in the Middle, who struggle in certain situations but thrive in a supportive environment.

 Honesty